In psychology, Peter Pan syndrome refers to a person, mostly a man, who is unable or doesn’t want to grow up mentally and be an adult.

 Although this can be observed in both men and women, more men than women are affected by this condition.
 People with this syndrome have the mind of a child in the body of an adult human being.
 Currently, this syndrome is not medically accepted or approved.

-What is Peter Pan syndrome?
+What Is Peter Pan Syndrome?

-The term describes someone, usually a man, who refuses to work, make commitments in life or act their age.
-Moreover, they expect their friends and family to support their behavior, attitude and lifestyle.
+The term describes someone, usually, a man, who refuses to work, make commitments in life or act their age.
+Moreover, they expect their friends and family to support their behavior, attitude, and lifestyle.
 However, it can be often difficult to determine who is actually suffering from it.

 This behavior was first mentioned in the book, “Peter Pan Syndrome: Men Who Have Never Grown Up” published in 1983 by psychoanalyst Dr. Dan Kiley.
 Often known as Peter Panners, people who suffer from the syndrome are very immature compared to their age.
 However, this is not associated with intelligence, rather with emotional maturity.

 She explains “It usually affects dependent people who have been overprotected by their families and haven’t developed the necessary skills to confront life.”
 Humbelina adds that today’s Peter Panners “see the adult world as very problematic and glorify adolescence, which is why they want to stay in that state of privilege.”

 Although it is not a medically recognized condition, experts believe that this syndrome can negatively influence your quality of life and relationships.

 Best-selling author Kristen Houghton, who calls this condition “manolescent”, explains “Responsibility is a bad word to them and denotes the dreaded territory known as adulthood.
 They live to have fun.”

 She adds “Becoming an adult is a frightening prospect.
 After all, we become our parents in a way (no matter how much we don’t want to) by becoming responsible.
 With responsibility comes some sort of personal sacrifice; we do have to have a job, we do have to make car and credit card payments.